thescientist13/HP_Stuff/content/Harrypedia/Horcruxes.md

 of the over convenient root of all evil version of Herpo.
 To mesh back in with cannon, it is my thought that, since Ancient Greece and Egypt had at least some contact, Herpo stole the magic theory behind horcruxes from the Egyptians.
-Hence it being convenient that the two civilisations overlap.
+Hence it being convenient that the two civilisations overlap in time.

 Several centuries later, Wong Shan-Hao (from Itsme66's work) attempted a horcrux, but botched the creation, explaining the intact one on display in the